Skip to main content

-To make the replication work, and for other reasons, RxDB has to keep deleted documents in the storage so that it is able to replication the deletion state of documents.
+To make the replication work, and for other reasons, RxDB has to keep deleted documents in storage so that it can replicate their deletion state.
 This ensures that when a client is offline, the deletion state is still known and can be replicated with the backend when the client goes online again.

 Keeping too many deleted documents in the storage, can slow down queries or fill up too much disc space.
 With the cleanup plugin, RxDB will run cleanup cycles that clean up deleted documents when it can be done safely.